 These contrasting views—that the country has serious problems or that it is getting better and doing well—seem to be the underlying tenets of almost every election.
 The parties simply switch positions based on which is currently in power.

 As regular readers of this magazine know, those of us who produce Discern magazine seek to transcend politics.
 While we deeply care about what happens to our nations, we do not take sides or get involved in politics.
 Instead, we focus on proclaiming what God reveals through His Word.
 That message will help all Americans and the peoples of all nations understand Bible prophecy, have a better relationship with God, and receive the benefits God wants to provide for everyone.

 In this article we will focus on the United States because the way in which God has blessed this nation and how He will deal with its shortcomings are examples for everyone.
 Peoples and nations who follow God’s instructions are destined to prosper.

-Assessing the nation
+Assessing the United States